gaitonde/ai-interview-coach/_todos/_todos.md

 ---
 # Now
-- [x] Add new "Interview Prep" Page
-- [x] DG: add section for question, why, focus
-- [x] Insert records into questions table after AI call
-  - [x] Update prompt to get back questions in json format
+- [x] Add the question to the prompt
+- [ ] Debug why the prompt update is not working in prod

-- [ ] Prompt for asking for interviewer
+- [ ] Prompt for asking for interviewer from job-prep page
 - [ ] N2H: "interim/wait" page that describes the sections on the job prep

 # Next